ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

    });
 ```

 We can again use the `beforeEach` hook that we learned about earlier, which allows us to have two tests that each focus on a different, single aspect of the component, while also sharing some boilerplate code!
-This feels similar to other tests that we've already written &mdash; hopefully it feels easy, too!
+This feels similar to other tests that we've already written&mdash;hopefully it feels easy, too!

 ```run:command hidden=true cwd=super-rentals
 yarn test